lmariscal/figures/README.md

 Windows CMD only supports a [limited character set](http://en.wikipedia.org/wiki/Code_page_437).

+All checks are runned at compile time, if you need a run time solution please let me know and will consider adding support for it.

 The new windows terminal fully supports the unicode symbols, unfortunately there is no proper way to indetify it yet.

 You can force unicode symbols by defining ```forceFigures```

 Based from npm [figures](https://github.com/sindresorhus/figures) by